louisstow/doc.sproute.io/notes.md

         <button type="submit">Create Note</button>
     </form>

 Simple!
 As mentioned above, all data is retrieved and modified through an HTTP interface.
 This means we can use a simple HTML form to create a new note.
+The `goto` query parameter will redirect the user to that URL.

 Because this is a new page we need to create a new route so the page is accessible.
-A route is a pattern for a requested URL that will render a page if matched.
+A [route](http://getsproute.com/docs/routes) is a pattern for a requested URL that will render a page if matched.
 There will already be a route for the index page.
 Click Routes and create a new one with the following:

 - Route: `/create`, Page: `create`.

 ## User login and registration

-User accounts are built in to Sproute but we still need to create a Signup and Login page.
-Luckily this is also a simple HTML form so create a new page called `users` and add the following:
+User accounts are built into Sproute but we still need to create a Register and Login page.
+Thankfully this is also a simple HTML form so create a new page called `users` and add the following:

     <h2>Login</h2>
     <form action="/api/login?goto=/" method="post">